jmjcando/bookmarks/README.md

     ```
       http-server
     ```
-    http-server is needed because angularjs uses xhr to load templeteUrl. or any other web-server is also just fine.
+    http-server is needed because angularjs uses xhr to load templeteUrl.
+Any other web-server is also just fine.
 May be IIS or IIS express.
 - **issues:** refer to github repository https://github.com/jmjcando/bookmarks/issues
 - **Visual Studio Code** is advisable to use with this project, so all files in the folder tree are used.
 - **Visul studio** if used then open folder as web-site. bookmarks.sln (Visual studio) is not up-to-date and not used anymore.